ruby-next/ruby-next/README.md

 RubyNext::Language::Runtime.watch_dirs << "path/to/other/dir"
 ```

-## `uby-next`
+## `ruby-next`

-You can also enable runtime mode by requiring `uby-next` while running a Ruby executable:
+You can also enable runtime mode by requiring `ruby-next` while running a Ruby executable:

 ```sh
 ruby -ruby-next my_ruby_script.rb